CodeByZach/pace/README.md

 Pace exposes the following methods:

-- `Pace.start`

-Show the progress bar and start updating.
+- `Pace.start`: Show the progress bar and start updating.
 Called automatically if you don't use AMD or CommonJS.

-- `Pace.restart`

-Show the progress bar if it's hidden and start reporting the progress from scratch.
+- `Pace.restart`: Show the progress bar if it's hidden and start reporting the progress from scratch.
 Called automatically whenever `pushState` or `replaceState` is called by default.

-- `Pace.stop`

-Hide the progress bar and stop updating it.
+- `Pace.stop`: Hide the progress bar and stop updating it.

 Dependencies
 ------------